syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Data-Binding.md

 **Datasource Initialization**

-Now the connection string to connect OLAP Cube, OlapChart and JavaScriptSerializer instances are created immediately inside the main class in `OLAPChartService.svc.cs` file.
+Now the connection string to connect OLAP Cube, OlapChart and JavaScriptSerializer instances are created immediately inside the main class in `OlapChartService.svc.cs` file.

 {% highlight c# %}